The Opportunity – Programme Officer

 - College/University degree and basic knowledge in a professional field in which specialized training is required.

 EXPERIENCE AND SKILLS

-We offer a competitive package in the context of the sector.
-This role is offered on the basis of national terms and conditions only.
+This role is offered on the basis of national terms and conditions.

 Save the Children promotes a diverse and inclusive work environment, women and people with different abilities are strongly encouraged to apply.